 Although the Ruin and nearby lunatic asylum (the Octagon) are said to be amongst the most haunted places in the world, many young professionals are anxious to make the island their home.

 Can you imagine taking a group of overly imaginative Brownies to an abandoned asylum for a weekend retreat?
 Especially in late October?
 Well, in my younger and dumber days, that’s exactly what I did.
 Below is my story.

 One dark and stormy night long ago I was behind the wheel of my husband’s brand new Saab turbo with three giddy girls fidgeting in the back and one in the front when the song “Sympathy for the Devil” came on the radio.
 Quickly I turned the damn thing off.

 “Quiet girls!
 I’ve got to concentrate.
-Christy, is that your mom’s car? ” The fogged over windshield looked like cracked glass and all I could see were brake lights melting in the heavy rain.
+Christy, is that your mom’s car? ” All I could see ahead were brake lights through a fogged up window.
 Unfortunately we’d gotten a late start which, considering none of us had been to this particular girl scout retreat, was an bad plan indeed.
 We only had the sketchiest of directions.
 (Folks, this was in the olden days before GPS and cell phones.)

 The plan had been to leave right after school when it was still light but one little girl had piano lessons and another forgot crucial-to-her-survival allergy medicine and since both were the daughters of women who signed up to chaperone, the Brownie Leader and I (her assistant) were forced to grin and bear it.
 As you all probably know, getting parents to sign up for a weekend camping trip with their girls requires an act of God.
 Especially for us.
 Our campouts were known disasters.